rizky-2008/rizky-2008/README.md

 - ⚡ Fun fact: I like to learn something new

-             Thank You For Vitisig My Page
+             Thank You For Visiting My Page